 Facts about gold

-- One ounce of pure gold could be hammered into a single sheet of nine square meters.
+One ounce of pure gold could be hammered into a single sheet of nine square meters.

-- Julius Caesar gave two hundred gold coins to each of his soldiers from the spoils of war in defeating Gaul.
+Julius Caesar gave two hundred gold coins to each of his soldiers from the spoils of war in defeating Gaul.

-- Fort Knox holds 4,600 tonnes of gold.
+Fort Knox holds 4,600 tonnes of gold.

-- And the US Federal Reserve holds 6,200.
+And the US Federal Reserve holds 6,200.

-- Gold is edible.
+Gold is actually edible.
 Some Asian countries put gold in fruit, jelly snacks, coffee, and tea.
 Since at least the 1500s, Europeans have been putting gold leaf in bottles of liquor, such as Danziger Goldwasser and Goldschlager.
 Some Native American tribes believed consuming gold could allow humans to levitate.

-- The chemical symbol for gold is Au, from the Latin word aurum meaning “shining dawn” and from Aurora, the Roman goddess of the dawn.
+The chemical symbol for gold is Au, from the Latin word aurum meaning “shining dawn” and from Aurora, the Roman goddess of the dawn.
 In 50 B.C., Romans began issuing gold coins called the Aureus and the smaller solidus.

-- Between A.D.
-307 and 324, the worth of one pound of gold in Rome rose from 100,000 denarii (a Roman coin) to 300,000 denarii.
+Between A.D.
+307 and 324, the price of one pound of gold in Rome rose from 100,000 denarii (a Roman coin) to 300,000 denarii.
 By the middle of the fourth century, a pound of gold was worth 2,120,000,000 denarii—an early example of runaway inflation, which was partly responsible for the collapse of the Roman Empire.